 The Book Proposal as an Evaluation Process

 The best way to evaluate yourself and your idea is with a process already used by the traditional publishing industry: a book proposal.
 However, you don’t have to write a book proposal.
 Simply use the sections of the proposal as evaluation tools.
 I call this the “proposal process” and teach people to use it prior to beginning to write their books.
-I discussed this in my book, How to Blog a Book, I offered the process in How to Evaluate Your Book for Success, and I’ll be writing about it at length in my new book, The Author Training Manual.
+I discussed this in my book, How to Blog a Book, I offered the process in How to Evaluate Your Book for Success, the predecessor to The Author Training Manual, where I have written about it at length.
 The proposal process helps you determine the publication readiness of you and your idea.
 You learn what you still need to do to make both you and your idea marketable—and you learn this before you write.
 Becoming marketable, of course, means you and your idea have a higher likelihood of selling—to readers and to publishers.

 It’s easy to understand that your idea must be marketable.
 If your idea isn’t marketable, you won’t produce a manuscript that sells.
 It can be more difficult to understand that you, as a writer, need to be marketable, too.
 You are selling yourself to agents and to publishers if you want a traditional publishing deal.
 Even if you don’t, you need the same qualities these publishing professionals seek to become a successful indie publisher.
 So, you must evaluate yourself, as well as your idea, through the eyes of an agent or acquisitions editor.
 They read book proposals when deciding on the viability of a book project and the attractiveness of an author as a publishing partner.
 By evaluating yourself you will know what you need to do, and what you need to do to your idea (or manuscript), to attract publishers and readers.